lmu-osc/Introduction-Simulations-in-R/sample-size-nrep.md

 ***

 **YOUR TURN:**
-You can play with these graphs by running and modifying the examples provided in your local exercice script (e.g. changing parameters in turns)
+You can play with these graphs by running and modifying the examples provided in your local exercice script (e.g. changing parameters in turn)

 ***